GKyle23/delete-users-google-analytics/README.md

 # How to delete a list of users from Google Analytics via the Google Management API
 A Python script that will delete a list of users from Google Analytics via the Google Management API.
-A typical use case for this would be for security purposes.
-More information can be found in the Google Management API documentation found [here](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/accountUserLinks/delete)
+A typical use case for this would be for security purposes when a list of user link ids are provided for deletion.
+More information can be found in the Google Management API documentation found [here](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/accountUserLinks/delete).
+The necessary Google client libary can be installed with `pip install google-api-python-client`.